ISS-2018-2019/super-duper-octo-waddle/README.md

 -Added IR and Full Test; IR tests ir circuit & full tests a unified ir and mag test circuits -Removed ISS_Mag_Test -> was the same as random_int_biled_change and I didn't want to maintain two copies of the same 10/3
--Added TinkerCad circuit(google thinker cad)
+-Added TinkerCad circuit(google tinker cad)
 -Added IR Trans; Real world ir transmitting test, just turns a led off and on -Full Test might be scraped
--two controllers will be need, one for ir transmitter and one for receiving -Added ISS_IR_Rec folder containing arduino program that prints data coming from ir reciever -Added relative xkcd
+-two controllers will be need, one for ir transmitter and one for receiving -Added ISS_IR_Rec folder containing arduino program that prints data coming from ir reciever -Added relevent xkcd

+10/17
+-Added Accel_IR; tests ir transmitter with an accelerometer instead of random numbers